Change Password

 Description

 PATH Represents the path value type.
-A path value encapsulates nodes and edges that form a path element list[1].
-A path value whose path element list comprises a single node is called the single-node path value.
+A path value encapsulates the ordered list of nodes and edges that form a path in the graph.

 LIST Represents the list value type.
 A list value is an ordered homogenous or heterogeneous collection of elements.

-A list value is either a group list value or a regular list value.
+A list value is either a regular list value or a group list value.
 A group list value originates from a quantified path pattern.
 A regular list value is a list value that is not a group list value.

 Result Types

 A result type refers to the data type of the values returned by a query.
-GQL defines the following result types.
+Ultipa defines the following result types.

 RESULT_TYPE_NODE